2002 Citroen Xsara VTR 1.6 from Australia and New Zealand

 Came back in 3 hours.
 Is my box ready?
 Yes sir, it is ready, but the manager said you have to pay $2200 for it (yes, two thousand two hundred dollars - I paid less for the car itself) because it is a RARE box.
 Are you insane?
 Didn't you quote me $750 just this morning?
 Yes sir, I am sorry sir, but the manager said - $2200, rare box.

-After 30 minutes of negotiations with the manager, finally bought it for $1350 (incl GST) due to my 12 year history with them.
+After 30 minutes of negotiations with the manager, finally bought it for $1350 (incl GST) thanks to my 12 year history with them.

 When the box was out, discovered that the clutch assembly was gone - replaced with a new clutch, another $350 (Valeo).

-Half of all bulbs were blown and never replaced by previous owner, and when I did it myself I realised WHY - it takes about 8 hours and you have to be an octopus to do this as the bulbs are totally inaccessible.
-To change bulbs in the left headlight, you have to take the ABS out!
+Half of all the bulbs were blown and never replaced by previous owner, and when I did it myself I realised WHY - it takes about 8 hours and you need an octopus friend to do this as the bulbs are totally inaccessible.
+To change bulbs in the left headlight, you have to take the ABS unit out!

 After doing all this, the car was beautiful to drive, reliable and VERY economical.